brandon-t-nguyen/dsp-with-cuda/README.md

-#cufft
+# DSP with CUDA

-CUDA implementation of an FFT.
-This is a part of my exploration of utilizing CUDA to parallelize tasks, as well cement my learning of DSP fundamentals.
+CUDA implementation of DSP topics.
+This is a part of my exploration of utilizing CUDA to parallelize tasks, as well cement my learning of digital signal processing (DSP) fundamentals.